junxit/us-congress-bills-111/metadata.md

 - 2010-01-21 — Introduced in Senate
 - 2010-01-21 — Read twice and referred to the Committee on Environment and Public Works.
+- 2010-06-07 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 418.
+- 2010-06-07 — Senate Committee on Environment and Public Works discharged pursuant to chapter 8, title 5, U.S.C.
+- 2010-06-07 — Senate Committee on Environment and Public Works discharged pursuant to chapter 8, title 5, U.S.C.